Lironktf/Gitt-Add-Tool/README.md

 The standard `git add` command requires you to type out file paths or use `git add -p` for interactive staging, which can be cumbersome. `gitt` provides a visual, checkbox-style interface that makes it easy to see all your changes and select exactly what you want to stage.

+Additionally, `gitt` streamlines the commit workflow by optionally prompting for a commit message right after staging, eliminating the need to run separate `git add` and `git commit` commands.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.